jaequery/ult/README.md

 docker-compose up -d
 ```

-2. Create .env for server
+2. Create ./apps/server/.env.development

 ```
 cd ./apps/server
-cp .env.example .env
+cp .env.example .env.development
 ```

 Database should work out of the box with the default credentials for local development.
-But for email, you will need a valid SMTP account, which you can get one for free at brevo.com.
+But for email, you will need a valid SMTP account.
+You can get it free at brevo.com.

 1. Run db migration to create the database tables